DACH-NY/hs-bot/README.md

 # Running

 1. Start Sandbox and Navigator with `daml start`
-1. Create some contracts for Alice through Navigator
 1. Start client with `stack run hs-bot-exe -- Alice`
-1. Create some more contracts for Alice through Navigator
+1. Create some more contracts for Alice (and/or Bob) through Navigator
+1. Observe how the Bot will maintain a unique `Copy` per `Subscriber` and `Master`